Tojikan/znz-roll20/docs/p0-rolls.md

 `Player tries to move a heavy crate.
 They roll a D10 and roll a 5.
 Because this action requires strength, the player can add their character's Strength attribute modifier (+1 as an example) as a bonus to the roll, which would make the final roll a 6.`

-For every action that might fail, the ZM determines a challenge level, which is a number that the roll must beat or meet.
+For every action that might fail, the ZM determines a **challenge level**, which is a number that the roll must beat or meet.
 To succeed with their action, the players must roll a number that **match or exceed** this challenge level.
   <br/><br/>

 ### Challenge Levels ###

-The challenge level has 5 different categories depending on what the challenge level is.
+There are 5 different tiers of challenge levels.

 - **Easy**: 1-3
 - **Medium**: 4-6